Japanese giant salamander: Cultural references

 The Japanese giant salamander has been the subject of legend and artwork in Japan, for example, in the ukiyo-e work by Utagawa Kuniyoshi.

 The well-known Japanese mythological creature known as the kappa may be inspired by the Japanese giant salamander.

 There is a giant salamander festival every year on August 8 in Yubara, Maniwa City, Okayama prefecture to honour the animal and celebrate its life.
 The giant salamanders are called hanzaki in Yubara, due to the belief that even if they are ripped in half ('han') they continue to survive.
 There are two giant salamander floats: a dark male and a red female.

+The town of Nichinan, in Tottori Prefecture, features the Japanese giant salamander as the town mascot, Ossanshouo.